Frequently Asked Questions

 - Are there pre-requisites?

-- Can I apply for the creative writing specialization if I've never published anything?
+- Can I apply for the MA with a focus on creative writing if I've never published anything?

 - How many days a week do I have to be on campus?

 - What's Jewish about the Program?

 - Does Bar-Ilan provide accommodation for its graduate students?

 - How much does the course cost?

 If your BA or MA degree is not in English Literature, and you have not taken any English Literature courses at undergraduate level, you will be asked to take between one and four undergraduate literature survey courses as prerequisites.
 These courses incur an additional fee.

 If you need to take prerequisites. then figure on 2-3 days per week on campus for the first year and one day a week for the second year, providing you have completed most of your course requirements during the first year.